An Equation of State for Turbulence in the Gross-Pitaevskii model

+In Fig.~\ref{figEoS}(b) we compare our calculations (grey symbols) with the experimental measurements~\cite{Dogra:2023} (colored symbols); see also~\cite{Supplementary} for details.
+The experimental data are above the numerical results.
+Note that the experimental data do not represent a universal EOS on this plot: they collapse onto a single curve when both axes are rescaled with empirically determined powers of the gas parameter $na^3$~\cite{Dogra:2023}, a scaling that is inherently beyond the GP model.
+However, we note that in the limit $n\rightarrow \infty$ and $na^3\rightarrow 0$ the GP model is expected to be a good description of the experimental setting and Fig.~\ref{figEoS}(b) shows that the experimental data appear to approach our numerical results for lower $na^3$.

 Finally, we note that the slow decrease of $N$ due to evaporative losses above $\kD$ implements a slow thermodynamic-like process.
 Indeed, as $N$ decreases, the state variable $\epsilon\propto N$ also decreases, resulting in a slow change of the far-from-equilibrium state (see also~\cite{Supplementary}).
-In Fig.~\ref{figEoS}(b), we show that the simultaneous change of the state variables $\epsilon$ and $n_0$ follows the EoS: when rescaled to the instantaneous GP scales, the instantaneous $\epsilon$ and $n_0$ `slide up' on our universal EoS line over time, see blue to red shades~\footnote{As shown in~\cite{Supplementary}, $n_0$ and $\epsilon/n$ are roughly constant over time, resulting in the increase of $n_0/n$ and $\tau_t\epsilon/(n\zeta_t)$}.
+In Fig.~\ref{figQuasistatic}, we show that the simultaneous change of the state variables $\epsilon$ and $n_0$ follows the EOS: when rescaled to the instantaneous GP scales, the instantaneous $\epsilon$ and $n_0$ `slide up' on our universal EOS line over time, see blue to red shades~\footnote{As shown in~\cite{Supplementary}, $n_0$ and $\epsilon/n$ are roughly constant over time, resulting in the increase of $n_0/n$ and $\tau_t\epsilon/(n\zeta_t)$.
+The points in Fig.~\ref{figEoS}(a) correspond to shaking times $\approx2\tD$.}.
 This is reminiscent of the concept of thermodynamic quasi-static processes, for which infinitesimal changes of external constraints take a system through a dense succession of equilibrium states~\cite{Callen:1991}.
 Remarkably, we find that this concept generalizes to states that are even locally far from equilibrium.